Aaron-Bopp/TIM/30_Topics/The triad of ever increasing social anxiety.md

 The only way out of this is loop is [[self-actualization]]

-#TO/TEND/REFACTOR these notes [[Your anxiety knows your insecurities better than you do]], [[Your insecurity is just more avenues for your anxiety to take advantage of]], [[We value our biggest insecurities because they protect us from the biggest threats]]
+#TO/TEND/REFACTOR these notes [[Your anxiety knows your insecurities better than you do]], [[We value our biggest insecurities because they protect us from the biggest threats]]
 ### <hr class="footnote"/>

 **Status**:: #EVER/SEED/UNPLANTED